ArielAmzalak/WBAPI_Doc/doc/business-scoped-user-ids.md

 }
 ```

-* `status` — The status of the latest requested username.
+* `status`  The status of the latest requested username.
 Values can be:
-  + `APPROVED` — The requested username has been approved and will be active once the usernames feature is made available.
+  + `APPROVED`  The requested username has been approved and will be active once the usernames feature is made available.
-  + `REJECTED` — The requested username has been rejected.
+  + `REJECTED`  The requested username has been rejected.
 The business phone number's existing approved username, if any, will remain in place.
 Check `rejection_reasons` for details.
-  + `PENDING` — The username is undergoing review.
+  + `PENDING`  The username is undergoing review.
 When a decision is made, a phone\_number\_username\_update webhook will be triggered, indicating the new status.
-* `rejection_reasons` — An array of strings indicated the reason(s) for the rejection.
+* `rejection_reasons`  An array of strings indicated the reason(s) for the rejection.
 Only included if the requested username has been rejected.
 Values can be:
-  + `REQUIRE_FB_ACCOUNT_LINKING` — The requested username may be available if you [link](https://www.facebook.com/business/help/4631406400243963) your WhatsApp business phone number to the Facebook Page.
+  + `REQUIRE_FB_ACCOUNT_LINKING`  The requested username may be available if you [link](https://www.facebook.com/business/help/4631406400243963) your WhatsApp business phone number to the Facebook Page.
-  + `REQUIRE_IG_ACCOUNT_LINKING` — The requested username may be available if you link your WhatsApp business phone number to the Instagram account.
+  + `REQUIRE_IG_ACCOUNT_LINKING`  The requested username may be available if you link your WhatsApp business phone number to the Instagram account.
-  + `EXISTING_PENDING_REQUEST` — A previously requested username is still undergoing review.
+  + `EXISTING_PENDING_REQUEST`  A previously requested username is still undergoing review.
-  + `NOT_AVAILABLE` — The username is not available because it is associated with another account or it doesn’t pass our internal checks.
+  + `NOT_AVAILABLE`  The username is not available because it is associated with another account or it doesnt pass our internal checks.
-  + `ACCOUNT_INELIGIBLE` — The account is not eligible to request a username.
+  + `ACCOUNT_INELIGIBLE`  The account is not eligible to request a username.
 The business phone number's [display name](/docs/whatsapp/display-names) must be approved, and the owning business must be [verified](https://www.facebook.com/business/help/2058515294227817).
-  + `UNKNOWN` — Rejected for an unknown reason.
+  + `UNKNOWN`  Rejected for an unknown reason.
 Please contact support.

 ### Get current username